tsartsaris/ceasar-simple-cipher/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-    Initial commit of the code at
+    Initial commit of the code at https://github.com/tsartsaris/ceasar-simple-cipher

-	Με τον κώδικα που ακολουθεί εφαρμόζουμε τη μέθοδο του Ceasar για απλή κρυπτογράφηση κειμένου.
-	Η κρυπτογράφηση θα γίνει με μετατόπιση της αρχικής θέσης κάθε γράμματος κατά την αρχική θέση προσθέτοντας το κλειδί και κρατώντας το μόντουλο με 26. Τα comments ή θα είναι πριν από το κομμάτι κώδικα που επεξηγούνε ή στην ίδια σειρά μετά από ένα #